rudranarayan16/Line_Follower_Robot_project/README.md

    -Comprehensive documentation on hardware setup, software implementation in Arduino IDE.

 This project serves as an excellent reference for robotics enthusiasts and beginners exploring sensor-based feedback control systems.
+The numbers in the track are for evaluation purposes, so just ignore them...